Which Augmentation Should I Use? An Empirical Investigation of Augmentations for Self-Supervised Phonocardiogram Representation Learning: Materials and Methods

 During the downstream task, the dense projection layer of the pretrained encoder is discarded and all convolutional weights are frozen.
-Next, a 3-layered classification head is appended to the pretrained network, as shown in Figure \ref{fig:architecture} (right).
-Dropout layers are also included between the dense layers of the classification head for further improving model robustness.
+Followingly, a 3-layered classification head is appended to the pretrained network, as shown in Figure \ref{fig:architecture} (right).
+The dimensions of each layer are set to reflect the model implemented in \cite{ballas_listen2yourheart_2022}, which was shown to yield promising results.
+Dropout layers are included between each of the dense layers of the classification head in order to avoid overfitting.
+The application of dropout between multiple fully connected layers has shown improve the generalizability and robustness of classifiers \cite{srivastava2014dropout,papapanagiotou_chewing_2017}.
 The output size of the last decision layer depends on the downstream task type and the label size in each dataset.
 For the `Binary' type and the PhysioNet2016 dataset, the output size is set to 1.
 For the `All' type, the output size is set to 5 or 3, for the Pascal and PhysioNet2022 datasets respectively.
 In all cases, the classification head is trained via the appropriate cross-entropy loss and the Adam optimizer.
 Additionally, the learning rate is set to $10^{-4}$ and the batch size is set to 32.
 Once again, we train the model for 100 epochs at most, using early-stopping with 20 epochs patience.
 The same CNN model is used for the fully-supervised baseline.
 All experiments are implemented in Tensorflow 2.12 \cite{tensorflow2015-whitepaper} and trained on a SLURM \cite{yoo_slurm_2003} cluster, containing 4$\times$40GB NVIDIA A100 GPU cards, split into 8 20GB virtual MIG devices.